 The construction of Su Refugio in Paraguay began in 2008 and continues today.
 The Su Refugio campus, located outside of Tobati, Paraguay, currently includes a children's orphanage, a children's care center for extreme poverty children, an amphitheater, and a Center of Hope for Women with lakes and a river.
 The Su Refugio Christian School, located in Rafaela, Argentina has commenced with a preschool and we have a feeding center in Canente, Peru.
 God continues to mold my heart for His glory.

 Do you know the lyrics, “looking for love in all the wrong places”?
-That lyric seemed to epitomize my life before I surrendered it to Jesus.
+That lyric seemed to epitomize my life before I was a Christian.
 My unquenchable longing for love started as a young child.
 My parents divorced when I was 5 years old.
-That in itself is not that unusual for the 1960’s.
-However, what caused me to develop a lifetime of seeking security and stability was the fact that every year for the first 16 years of my life, I moved to a new town.
-In addition to going to a new school every year, was the fact that my mom has been married four times and my father twice, so I have had several stepparents.
-I also lived with different people throughout my childhood years, between my mom, dad, grandparents, stepsister and her family.
+Every year for the first 16 years of my life, I moved to a new town.
+I went to a new school every year.
+My mom had four different husbands and my father had two wives, so I had several stepparents.
+I lived with different people throughout my childhood years, between my mom, dad, grandparents, and a stepsister and her family.
 I so desired a sense of stability and security.
-I knew of God and that He loved me, but I didn’t KNOW God.
+I knew of God, but I didn’t KNOW God.
 So I began to search for Him.
 I studied many religions but still couldn’t find a relationship with God.
 So I continued on my path to search for love.